43615/adc-lang/MANUAL.md

 Arithmetic functions can be monadic, dyadic, or triadic (take 1, 2, or 3 arguments from the stack) and return one resulting value.

-Commands with register access take the next command character as the register number, unless the register pointer is set.
+Commands with register access take the next command character as the register index, unless the register pointer is set.

 The term "whitespace character" refers to ` ` (space), the ASCII control characters NUL, HT, LF, VT, FF, CR, and `#` (hash/number sign).
-Whitespace characters have no function, are never considered to be command characters where those are required, and end non-string literals. `#` starts a line comment, causing all characters until the next LF or the end of the macro to be ignored.
+Whitespace characters have no function, are not processed as register indices, and end non-string literals. `#` starts a line comment, causing all commands until the next LF or the end of the macro to be ignored.

 Some commands have an alternative mode accessed by prefixing `` ` `` (read as "alt", also used for [negative numbers](#number-io)).
 Additionally, there are some digraph commands that operate on arrays themselves (`a` prefix) or the main stack (`f` prefix).

-There are some advanced commands represented by words instead of the usual single characters, starting with `_` (underscore) and running until the next whitespace character.
+There are some advanced/infrequent commands represented by words instead of the usual single characters, starting with `_` (underscore) and running until the next whitespace character.

 # Input and output